bdnorris/scd-landing/README.md

-# Pugsley
+# SCD Landing

-Custom static site builder with Pug, JS Modules and Sass.
+Simple landing page placeholder with a Netlify form.